The 8 Most Effective Employee Engagement Strategies for a Better Workplace

 Recognize and reward employees

-Some ways to recognize and reward your employees might include:
+A few strategies to recognize and reward your employees for improving engagement might include:

 - Shout-outs on company social media